ethereum/ethereum-org-website/README.md

 > - [Follow these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to create a personal GitHub API token
 >   - When selecting scopes in step 7, leave everything unchecked (the data we fetch doesn't require any [scope](https://docs.github.com/en/developers/apps/scopes-for-oauth-apps#available-scopes))
 > - In local repo root directory: Make a copy of `.env.example` and name it `.env`
-> - Copy & paste your new GitHub API token in `.env`
+> - Copy & paste your new GitHub API token into `.env`

 ```
 // .env Example: